 Working towards Environmental Sustainability

 For Kerinci locals, being right in the middle of a National Park has had it's challenges.
 The Kerinci Seblat National Park is one of the largest protected areas in all of Southeast Asia.
 "It includes 5325 square miles of rainforest, volcanoes, mountains, wetlands, and rivers – that’s more protected forest than in all of Costa Rica and more than 1.5 times the size of Yellowstone.
-And about 7 million people on Sumatra rely on the water sourced from these forests.”
-The city of Kerinci sits right in the middle of it, like a donut hole, and as the city has grown, so have the tensions to encroach on those park boundaries.
+About 7 million people in Sumatra rely on the water sourced from these forests.”
+The city of Kerinci sits right in the middle of it, like a donut hole, and as the city grows, so have the tensions to encroach on those park boundaries.
 With only 3 roads in and out of the valley, many locals see this is as a detriment to their growth and survival.

 Yet thanks to the work of the local conservation foundation called Lembaga Tumbuh Alami (LTA) run by husband and wife team, Pak Mulyadi and Ibu Emma, they have been working diligently to educate and shift thinking to help farmers understand that this protected land is actually helping the quality of their crops.
 Through years of relationship building the LTA has gained a level of trust and respect in that community.
 For coffee farmers, they act as a co-op, selling them seedlings at a reduced price and then, when the tree produces coffee, they give them back a fair market price.
 In turn, farmers promise not to encroach on national park land.
 This program has become incredibly successful with 400 smallholder farmers participating, which then enables them to actively participate in the specialty coffee market.